minprog/adventure/steps/3 data/index.md

 # Adventure: reading data files

 Take another look at the data in `TinyAdv.dat`. **Parsing** is the task of loading this information into memory in a structured way.
-For this version of adventure, you are going to read the room information (the first section of the file) as well as the connections information (the second section of the file).
-We'll leave the third section, with game objects, for another time.
+You are going to read the room information from the first section of the file, and the connections information from the second section of the file.
+We'll leave the third section, with game objects, for later.

+## Background

-As it happens, the way the data is structured makes it easier to use it.
-We need to implement parsing in two **phases**: first create all rooms, then make all connections between the rooms.
-This is because any two rooms may be connected, and they have to exist as objects in memory before setting a connection.
+You will need to implement parsing in two **phases**: first create all room objects, then make all connections between the rooms.
+This is because any two rooms may be connected, and they both have to exist as objects in memory before setting a connection.
+Best, then, to first create all objects and then make all connections.

+## Getting started

+- Create a file called `loader.py`, which will define a `load_rooms()` function.

+- The file needs access to the `Room` class (so it can create `Room`-type objects), so it needs to specify `from room import Room` right at the top.

+- Write a function `load_rooms()` that creates a graph of all room objects pointing to each other and returns a reference to the first room in the game.

 ## A small intermezzo on reading files